isomerpages/govtech-gobusiness-main/_licensing-faqs/2j-tobacco-retail-licence.md

   - title: What conditions do I need to fulfil?
     content: |
-      You will need 20 minutes and your company's CorpPass to complete the online licence application.
+      You will need 20 minutes and your company's Corppass to complete the online licence application.

       After you have submitted the licence application with the initial application fee payment, HSA will process the licence application upon receipt of a complete application with all the relevant supporting documents submitted.
 Do take note that HSA may request for additional documents to review the licence application.